cgeo/cgeo.github.io/send2cgeo.md

 ## Registering browser and device

-- After successful installation of the script click "Register browser" in the window shown below
+- After successful installation of the script click "Register browser" in next to the image below
 - You can change the browser name by click on its name (optional step)
 - Run c:geo on your android device and select Menu → Settings → Services → Send to c:geo
 - Specify a device name in the setting "Your device name" (optional step)
 - Select "Request Registration".
 You will get an info window showing a five digit PIN
-- Now click "Add a device" in the window shown below and enter this PIN
+- Now click "Add a device" next to the image below and enter this PIN
 - The window below should now show a registered browser and device.

 <iframe src="https://send2.cgeo.org/api/" width="100%" height="300px"></iframe>